sameedali/N-tuple-plagiarism-detector/README.txt

 2. Code is written in python3.

+3. A N-tuple is counted once even if it occurs multiple times in file2.

 Design Summary
 ==============
 A simple summary of what the code does is as follows: